Crevalcore train crash: Inquiry

 Five years after the disaster, the inquiry established that Vincenzo De Biase, engineer of the passenger train, missed two red signals entering a rail block occupied by the cargo train.

-In the time when the accident happened, station controllers were not required to alert train drivers by phone in case of unusual crossings and charter trains, although it was a common practice anyway.
-The conditions for this accident unfortunately occurred soon after a shift change, so the customary phone call was forgotten.
+At the time of the crash, station controllers were not required to alert train drivers by phone in case of unusual crossings and charter trains, although it was a common practice anyway.
+The conditions for this crash unfortunately occurred soon after a shift change, so the customary phone call was forgotten.

 De Biase was a very experienced train driver, who had been working for many years on the line.
 Most likely, according to the inquiry, he ignored the red signals since he had not received an advisory phone call.
 While fog may have been a factor, it was downplayed in the final inquiry response.
 Early hypotheses of his being under the influence of drugs or alcohol, or being talking on his cellphone, were dismissed after checks.

 The official inquiry, led by Bologna's public prosecutor Andrea Scarpa, charged 10 people, including Trenitalia CEO Mauro Moretti and the Head of the infrastructure division of RFI Michele Mario Elia, of causing a rail disaster, involuntary homicide and involuntary wounding.
 They were all discharged on 11 May 2009.

 Ultimately, the predominant blame was placed on De Biase, with minor remarks about the line's lack of extra safety measures.
 The inquiry result was disputed by train engineers associations and unions, who displayed 17 cardboard coffins in front of the courthouse.